LemonSpike/LemonSpike/README.md

 <img src="https://github-readme-streak-stats.herokuapp.com/?user=LemonSpike&theme=default&hide_border=true&fire=e25822&currStreakLabel=e25822&dates=aaa&background=fff">

-If we have met before, let's connect!
-XD
+If we have met before, let's connect! 😁

 <!--
 **LemonSpike/LemonSpike** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.